Stuycs-K/finalprojectapcs-3-ferrao-aydan-xiao-haowen/DEVLOG-Haowen.md

 Made several new levels, waiting for different enemy types to implement them.
 Have the levels planned out already.
 Changed screen resolution.
 TO DO:
 level timer, level selector, different enemy types, implement level design, do stickyplatform and fix platofmr (its not displaying). fix bullet not displaying after original size (600,600)

+### 2025-06-07
+Began implementing the movement abilities and designing the final level designed

+### 2025-06-08
+Finished the level implementation and movement abilities for the player and added the final timer.